Sean Mulryan: Personal life

 Mulryan and his wife Bernadine live at the Ardenode Stud, County Kildare, with five children.
 They are very active in horse racing and own "somewhere between 50 and 100" racehorses, trained in Ireland and France.
 Among his top horses was Forget the Past, which was a multiple winner at the highest level over jumps and trained by Michael O’Brien, who handled a number of Mulryan-owned horses.
 He also owned flat horses, including Thewayyouare, which was once considered to be a strong contender for The Derby.
 In 2017, Mulryan's Ballymore Properties sponsored the headline race on the last day of the Punchestown National Hunt Festival.
 Worth over €100,000, the Ballymore Handicap Hurdle is run over two and a half miles and is one of the most hotly contested races of the festival.

-His friends include the athlete and politician Seb Coe and Bono, the singer in the Irish pop group U2.
+His friends include the athlete and politician Seb Coe and Bono, lead vocalist of Irish pop group U2.
 Debbie Harry, of the pop group Blondie sang at his 50th birthday party.